 The modern theory of polarization allows for the determination of the macroscopic end charge of a truncated one-dimensional insulator, modulo the charge quantum e, from a knowledge of bulk properties alone.
 A more subtle problem is the determination of the corner charge of a two-dimensional insulator, modulo e, from a knowledge of bulk and edge properties alone.
 While previous works have tended to focus on the quantization of corner charge in the presence of symmetries, here we focus on the case that the only bulk symmetry is inversion, so that the corner charge can take arbitrary values.
 We develop a Wannier-based formalism that allows the corner charge to be predicted, modulo e, only from calculations on ribbon geometries of two different orientations.
-We elucidate the dependence of the interior quadrupole and edge dipole contributions upon the gauge used to construct the Wannier functions, finding that while these are individually gauge-dependent, their sum is gauge-independent.
-From this we conclude that the edge polarization is not by itself a physical observable, and that any Wannier-based method for computing the corner charge requires the use of a common gauge throughout the calculation.
-We satisfy this constraint using a projection-based Wannier construction procedure, and validate our theory by demonstrating the correct prediction of corner charge for several tight-binding models.
+We elucidate the dependence of the interior quadrupole and edge dipole contributions upon the gauge used to construct the Wannier functions, finding that while these are individually gauge dependent, their sum is gauge independent.
+From this we conclude that the edge polarization is not by itself a physical observable and that any Wannier-based method for computing the corner charge requires the use of a common gauge throughout the calculation.
+We satisfy this constraint using two Wannier construction procedures, one based on projection and another based on a gauge-consistent nested Wannier construction.
+We validate our theory by demonstrating the correct prediction of corner charge for several tight-binding models.
 We comment on the relations between our approach and previous ones that have appeared in the literature.